openblox/api-documentation/class/Camera.md

 The Camera class contains information about the viewpoint from which the scene will be rendered.

-## Properties
+## Methods

-{{% property Viewport Viewport %}}
+{{% method bool SaveScreenshot "string file" %}}

-The value of this property determines where this camera's view will be rendered on the screen.
+This method creates a screenshot of the current scene and saves it to the file specified.